We’ve come to realize that many of our readers have questions about PCOS. What is PCOS? What causes it? What are its symptoms? Can you heal it?

 1. Irregular Periods

-In PCOS, women typically have very irregular periods and this criteria is met if she only menstruates nine or fewer times per year and/or her menstrual cycle is longer than 35 days in length on average.2,3
+In PCOS, women typically have very irregular periods and this criterion is met if she only menstruates nine or fewer times per year and/or her menstrual cycle is longer than 35 days in length on average.2,3

 2. High Androgen Levels